Family Medicine Physician Jobs in USA with Visa Sponsorship

 Do Family Medicine Physicians qualify for H-1B sponsorship?

-Yes, Family Medicine Physician positions qualify as specialty occupations under H-1B requirements.
+Yes, Family Medicine Physician positions qualify as specialty occupations under H-1B visa requirements.
 You must have completed medical school, U.S. residency training, and typically need to pass USMLE Step 3.
 Board certification in Family Medicine strengthens applications but isn't always required for initial sponsorship.

 Can international medical graduates work as Family Medicine Physicians?